duceduc/duceduc.github.io/README.md

-A custom list of various adblock hosts complied into one for easy management and less resource used when Pihole updates its list.
-Feel free to use this list located in pihole/hosts.supp.
+A custom list of various adblock hosts complied into one for easy management and less resources used when Pihole updates its list.